 Dogfish Head continuously improves its ability to effectively reach its target audience and innovate through technology integration.
 Accounting systems, social media technology, and digital media technology provide a method to deliver the ever-increasing demand for Dogfish Head’s products and form a deep relationship with its customers.

 Dogfish Head‘s technology infrastructure uses financial and CRM software, servers, web servers, network and switching equipment, extensive databases, web development technology.
-The technology infrastructure enables operations processes and the use of multi-media technology (text, images, and videos) across digital and social media platforms to engage with consumers that traditional channels cannot.
+The technology infrastructure enables operations processes and the use of multi-media technology across digital and social media platforms.
+Improving engagement with consumers 24 hours 7 days a week, in a way that traditional channels cannot.
 For example, Dogfish Head uses pictures, and YouTube videos pushed out using social media to engage fans.

 Dogfish Head’s customer intimacy strategy integrates with technology to support the business.
 The company’s has implemented improved accounting solutions (contain costs), generate compliance reporting, and streamline business processes that result in improved business decisions based on actionable financial data.
 Most importantly, the accounting solution has allowed Dogfish Head to supply the ever-increasing demand for their products by their customers.